orefalo/g2/README.md

 ![image](http://orefalo.github.com/g2/images/good_branching.png)

 The above is 30+ developers working together on about 20 active feature branches.
-Note how the graph is clean an easy to ready.
+Note how the graph is clean an easy to read.
-To get to the above result, **g2** enforces two different merging scenarios, each backed by a different command.
+In order to achive this result, **g2** enforces two different merging scenarios, each backed by a different command.

 1. Saving the code into its working branch, that's what we do most of the time
 2. Merging features from other branches, like merging the changes that your collegues deployed to production.